NGUYEN-8lllD/M-7F-HUNT3R/README.md

 * **Averages:** Both macro and weighted averages are around 0.85, meaning the model handles both classes pretty evenly.
 * **AUC:** The KNN model scored an AUC of 0.92, showing it’s pretty good at telling the difference between heart disease and no heart disease cases.

+**Strengths:**

+* Competitive AUC of 0.92, close to Logistic Regression.
+* Precision and recall metrics for Class 1 mirror those of Logistic Regression, ensuring effective heart disease identification.
+* High adaptability to nonlinear data relationships.

+**Insights for Medical Applications:**

+* KNN’s performance makes it a viable option for diagnostic support tools where real-time predictions are necessary.
+* Its adaptability to complex relationships can be advantageous in datasets with nonlinear trends.
+* However, the computational cost in large datasets may make it less ideal for real-time or resource-constrained environments.

 **Summary:** KNN is reliable for predicting heart disease, with solid recall for spotting non-heart disease cases (87%) and high precision (90%) for catching heart disease.
 Great choice if you need a consistent classifier.